revmischa/udo/README.md

 ### Does this work?
 I've been using this in production for a decent length of time with minimal trouble.
 It's been very handy for managing groups of instances without the need for any special services running on them.
 We mostly use it for turning QA clusters off when not in use, cleanly reprovisioning instances, and updating launchconfigurations in place on production (something you cannot currently do with the AWS GUI or CLI).
 Several Amazon engineers have reviewed Udo and given it their seal of approval.
-They said many companies have similar internal tools, but they don't open-source them.
-Hopefully this code will save someone some effort.
+They said that many companies have similar internal tools, but they don't open-source them.
+Hopefully this code will save someone some effort and provide a central point where efforts can be focused.

 ### Summary of a proper AWS setup: